 I know what you’re going to say.
 Why didn’t you hire a lawyer, Laurel?

 Right.
 That’s a reasonable question.
-I didn’t have a lawyer, but our three-year-old’s psychologist (yes, you heard that right) recommended a local White Plains lawyer, Ed Frey.
+I didn’t have a lawyer, but our three-year-old’s psychologist (yes, you heard that right.
+Our three-year-old had a psychologist) recommended a local White Plains lawyer, Ed Frey.

 So, I called him up.